oskarer/eslint-plugin-underscore/docs/rules/prefer-underscore-typecheck.md

 ## When Not To Use It

-If you do not want to enforce using Lodash methods for type checks, you should not use this rule.
+If you do not want to enforce using Underscore methods for type checks, you should not use this rule.